MdSamsuzzohaShayon/nodejs-nextjs-ponditi-lms/README.md

  - **Requirement update-9**
  - For student update only 1 medium and 1 class
+ - Home text change
  - Change user table name
  - Admin - reject button is not working

- - host
- - sync database
- - create tution medium, class, subject
+ - Update mudium, class, subject is not working properly
- -

 ### Sequelize problems
  - Notification and education need to migrate properly with user when we add a new field to user